-3 minutes walk from Oii station(Central entrance) 3 minutes walk from Oji station(Exit 1) The exhibition rooms of the Banknote and Postage Stamp Museum displays various exhibits, including banknotes and postage stamps that have been produced by the National Printing Bureau, as well as pre-Meiji-era notes, foreign notes and postage stamps, and copper engravings closely related to banknote production.
+The exhibition rooms of the Banknote and Postage Stamp Museum displays various exhibits, including banknotes and postage stamps that have been produced by the National Printing Bureau, as well a pre-Meiji-era notes, foreign notes and postage stamps, and copper engravings closely related to banknote production.
 The exhibits reflect changes in society, economy, culture, and technology, so visitors can learn about the unknown historical aspects of banknotes and postage stamps.